BayzU/BayzU/README.md

 As a fellow at Marcy Lab School, I am passionate about creating innovative solutions that can benefit people's lives.
 With a background in graphic design and an eagerness to learn software engineering, I strive to combine these two fields to produce exceptional products that can bring positive change to the world.

 My experience in graphic design has taught me the value of aesthetics and user experience in design, and my software engineering skills are allowing me to turn those concepts into reality.
 I am constantly honing my skills and staying up-to-date with the latest technologies and trends, so that I can create high-quality products that people will love.
-In addition to my work, I also have a passion for cooking.
-When I'm not busy with work, you can often find me experimenting with new recipes in the kitchen.

 I am always looking for new opportunities to collaborate with like-minded individuals, so feel free to reach out to me.
 Let's create something amazing together!